meakbiyik/ask-who-not-what/README.md

 # Ask "Who", Not "What": Bitcoin Volatility Forecasting with Twitter Data

-This repository contains the code, document and references for the paper "Ask "Who", Not "What": Bitcoin Volatility Forecasting with Twitter Data" by M. Eren Akbiyik, Mert Erkul, Killian Kämpf, Dr. Vaiva Vasiliauskaite and Dr. Nino Antulov-Fantulin at ETH Zürich.
+This repository contains (part of) the code, document and references for the paper "Ask "Who", Not "What": Bitcoin Volatility Forecasting with Twitter Data" by M. Eren Akbiyik, Mert Erkul, Killian Kämpf, Dr. Vaiva Vasiliauskaite and Dr. Nino Antulov-Fantulin at ETH Zürich.
 This work is published in the Proceedings of the Sixteenth ACM International Conference on Web Search and Data Mining (WSDM '23).

 ## Dataset